drjayington/demoUsers/README.md

 install the project dependencies with: npm install

-setup prisma: npx prisma generate

-seed DB: npx prisma db seed

 ## Getting Started

 First, run the development server: npm run dev
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## DB stuff

+seed DB: npx prisma db seed

-to view DB:
-npx prisma studio
+to view DB: npx prisma studio

 ## what ##